Academic Advising, Biddle House

 Peer Tutoring, Academic Advising

 With the professor's recommendation, peer tutors are available for a variety of courses.
 To formally request a tutor, the student needs the professor's signature on the Request for a Peer Tutor form, available at the Academic Advising desk in Biddle House.
-Two different forms are used for tutor requests -- one for foreign languages and another for all other subjects.
-Forms to request a peer tutor for foreign languages are also available in the language offices in Bosler.

 Writing Center Library